More at rubyonrails.org:

 <label for="person_interest_id_2">Technology</label>

-A common task is uploading some sort of file, whether it's a picture of a person or a CSV file containing data to process.
+A common task with forms is allowing users to upload a file.
+It could be an avatar image or a CSV file with data to process.
 File upload fields can be rendered with the file_field helper.

 <%= form_with model: @person do |form| %>